 In a lexicalized grammar, the terminals of the rules are specific words instead of lexical categories such as proper noun or transitive verb.
-We propose to lexicalize meaning and inference - to instantiate it directly from the incremental composition of the meaning of the words in a text without using an intervening logical form.
+We propose to lexicalize meaning and inference - to establish it directly from the incremental composition of the meaning of the words in a text without an intervening logical form.

-The meaning of words, phrases, and meaning-bearing constructions is defined in terms of the set of entities, predicates, relations, propositions, or potential inferences they convey.
+The meaning of words, phrases, and meaning-bearing constructions is defined in terms of the set of propositions, relations, or potential inferences they convey.
 Situations are created dynamically by composing these packets of content and inference as the words of a text are scanned.
-Most packets correspond to small individual categories or inferences, such as the affordances of a cup as a container or the consequences of a process being canceled.
+Most packets correspond to small individual categories or inferences: e.g., the affordances of a cup as a container, the consequences of a process being canceled.
 Packets are small because they are designed to compose with other packets to collectively define the suite of inferences that are active in a situation.
 Packets are activated singly or in groups according to what work they are designed to do and how and where they are triggered.
-The notion of packet composition is how we expect to satisfy one of the fundamental properties of language recognized since the time of von Humboldt: the ability to make infinite use of finite means.
+The notion of packet composition is how we expect to satisfy one of the fundamental properties of language that have been recognized since the time of von Humboldt: the ability to make infinite use of finite means.

-2.2 Predicates Linked to Language
+2.2 Predicates linked to language

 As a concrete example of a packet, consider the word black.
-It is the English realization of the individual in the ontology that is used to represent the color black (denoted as black), as opposed to other colors such as red or titanium white.
+It is the English realization of the individual in the ontology that is used to represent the color black, (denoted as black) as opposed to other colors such as red or titanium white.
 Like all colors, it is associated with a two-place predicate that establishes a relationship between an entity that can have a color (tree leaves, cars, etc.) and the specific color black.
-We encode this predicate as where the type of object to which the predicate can apply is restricted: it must include the type has-surface.
-The object and the predicate together constitute the contents of the packet.
-When the parser scans black, this packet is introduced into the situation.
+The predicate looks like this, where the type of object to which the predicate can apply is restricted: it must include the type has-surface.

-'''

-\lambda x{has-surface}[color\of(x, black)]

-'''
+$$\lambda x{basSurface}[color_of(x, black)]$$